mehanisik/dotfiles/README.md

 # Dotfiles

-Welcome to my dotfiles repository!
-This repository contains my personal configuration files for various applications and tools that I use to enhance my productivity and customize my development environment.
+This repository contains my personal configuration files for applications and tools that I use :)

 ## Features